vishy730/Data-Visualization/README.md

 | y-axis          | max count|
 | color hue       | Item Name|

+Bar chart communicates better when we are comparing which crop is yielding more in a given year.
+I have taken the max values for each Item/product and displayed on hoverover of the points in the line chart.
+Item codes have different names which dataset didnt provide and to be considered for future development.

 ### Layout and Narrative

 Layout is thought of communicating the trends of different crops.
 The idea is to narrate the trends of production yield in India over the period of 20 years.
 The initial design before feedback shows the trends in very cluttered way.